shalomb/code-mgmt-best-practices/PITCHME.md

 - Better approach
 - Buffer between internal churn and production/customers
-- But develop/integration branches are typically unstable
+- But develop is typically unstable

 +++